moyni/moyni.github.io/_posts/2019-07-02-acceptable-transgressions.markdown

 # The body hair that we're allowed

 We celebrate women (white cis women who are conventionally attractive according western beauty norms) when they transgress the ideal of hairlessness.
-Hey Halsey didn’t shave her underarms today and she's on the cover of Rolling Stone with her armpits out, that's a powerful feminist move.
+Hey [Halsey didn’t shave her underarms](https://www.teenvogue.com/story/halsey-unshaven-armpits-rolling-stone-cover) and she's on the cover of Rolling Stone with her armpits out, that's a powerful feminist move.

 Even unshaven legs are a symbol of non-conforming.

-There are heaps of “my story” pieces in women’s magazines both online and offline about why someone chose not to remove all their body hair BUT they are all focussed on the acceptable transgressions, the palatable gaps.
+There are heaps of “my story” pieces in women’s magazines both online and offline about why someone chose not to remove all their body hair BUT they are all focussed on the acceptable transgressions, the palatable decisions to diverge from the norm.

 Ladies, if you’re “beautiful” enough, you can decide to not shave your legs or underarms.
 That's the message we take away.